 Disadvantage – Blogging is not secure

-Is blogging reliable?
-Your traffic does not reflect your earning.
-As I said before your Adsense earning depends on the various factors.
-Your blog can be one of those blog exceptional blogs who gets tone of traffic but not earning tone of money.
+Is a blog a reliable source of income?
+Your traffic does not reflect your earnings.
+As I said before your Adsense earning depends on various factors.
+Your blog can be one of those blog exceptional blogs that get a ton of traffic but do not earn a ton of money.

 Business model and road-map